ArkEcosystemArchive/docs-legacy/docs/sdk/examples/sdk-demos.md

 ---
-title: "Minimalistic SDK demos"
+title: "Minimalistic SDK Demos"
 ---

-## SDK client and crypto usage samples
+## SDK Client and Crypto Usage Samples

 The code represents minimal example of `client` and `crypto` libraries usage for the specified programming language.
 Example functionality consists of: